sparsell/spendless-backend/README.md

  Spendless runs on Ruby on Rails (as an API) and JavaScript.
 It uses a Postgres Database.

- Once you clone the git respository, you need to create the database and run the migrations.
+ Once you clone the git respository (see both back and frontend repos), you need to create the database and run the migrations.

 ***     ***     ***     ***     ***     ***     ***     ***     ***     ***